codeasashu/drop-it/README.md

 > appealing to use `data('bhs_uploader')` instead of just `bhs_uploader` .
 > But does that make any difference?

+### file:
 The file argument let you to mention the file which will handle the uploads.
-> Don't forget to mention path of you have file at any other location than the same directory from which you are
+> Don't forget to mention the path, if you have file at any other location than the same directory from which you are
 > running this code.
 Example- `file: '/path/to/file/upload-handler.php'`

+### progress:
 Apart from this, it also provides option to monitor progress of each files that are currently in the dropped area.
 This option utilizes the same `data` array you have obtained previously in preview option.
 It just adds a array `progress` to `data` by which you can monitor which file is under progress currently and what the